A Company of Knights are sent by the Frozen Seer into the Boreal Valley, an unfamiliar realm to the North.

 “We don’t have time,” someone says, “we need to eat.”

-“We could gallop and herd them back toward town at least…” the Ring Knight continues.
+“We could gallop and herd them back toward town at least,” the Ring Knight continues.

 HOSPITALITY AND TRADITION

 The Company is welcomed by Woodsmoke’s Ruler, the Reliquary Knight.
 They watch him feast with his hands, licking grease from his elbows.
-“Eat, eat,” he keeps saying, “please, it is tradition.
-We are Knights; we are more deserving than the commoners.”

-The Ring Knight pushes away her plate.
-The rest of her Company eats little as they learn more about the shortening spring and resulting famine.
 The Mock Knight lifts its spoon up and down with a precise clockwork rhythm, pausing occasionally to comment on the warmth of the hearth behind him, but the food remains uneaten.

-The Reliquary Knight continues to eat.
-Behind him is an ornate wooden box that pulls the candlelight.
-“I don’t concern myself with the troubles of the Celestial Tower,” the Ruler says.
-“Not everyone will survive what’s coming, but I will protect and provide for my people as best I can.
-You should make your pilgrimage to the Celestial Tower, and go.”
+“I don’t concern myself with the troubles of the Celestial Tower,” he says.
+“Not everyone will survive what’s coming, but I will protect and provide for my people as best I can.”

 THE PILGRIMAGE